tournetorres/mvp/README.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
+## bookD8 ##
-  > bookD8

-## Sub-Heading ##
+## Who is this app for? ##
-  > This product is for: single people who get really excited taking about their favorite books, people who pride themselves on the extensivity of their book collection.
+  This app is for: single people who get really excited talking about their favorite books and/or people who pride themselves on the extensivity of their book collection.

 ## Summary ##
-  > Through a gorgeous interface and the GoodReads API, users will manually add ALL THE BOOKS IN THEIR HOUSE, OFFICE, STUDIO (the more books, the better the match) to this collection - "library", and hope to get a match:
+  Through a gorgeous interface and the GoodReads API, users will manually add ALL THE BOOKS IN THEIR HOUSE, OFFICE, STUDIO (the more books, the better the match) to this collection - "library", and hope to get a match:

   * Romantic and Platonic matches are equivalent.
 User decides what he/she/they are looking for going forward with a match.
 The user can set whether or not he/she/they would like to be considered for Romantic relationship, Platonic relationship or both.